akshayvadher/leap-years-tdd/README.md

     - Still, there are multiple `if` and `else` conditions
     - We can combine the branches returning `true` and don't calculate if it returns `false` because by default it anyways returns false

+13. Since, all the tests are for Gregorian Calendar, just renamed the variable.